davidbeermann/timely-matter/motivation/index.md

 Following Wacjman the reason is the intensification of work enabled by technology.
 The idea of the intensification of work is derived from Karl Marx, who argued that there are only two ways to extract more work from laborers: work longer hours or increase the productivity in the same period of time.
 According to Wajcman's empirical research work hours have remained constant since the 1960s.
 But her research also shows that a feeling of contant pressure and lack of time has evolved.
 Why did this gap emerge?
 Wajcman's answer is two-fold.
 On the one hand there are people who work more by choice and others who work less unintendedly.
 The distribution of work is very unequal across our societies.
 Wajcman also argues that the gap is caused by the strain of a new **performance regime**.
 Our work is measured in ways it was never before.

-> We now attribute value to “busyness” and multitasking; we feel busy because we want to squeeze as much as possible into as little time as possible.
-In order to change these feelings we first need to redefine our cultural values. — Judy Wacjman
+> "We now attribute value to “busyness” and multitasking; we feel busy because we want to squeeze as much as possible into as little time as possible.
+In order to change these feelings we first need to redefine our cultural values." — Judy Wacjman

 So in essence technology is not innately responsible for our lack of time.
 It is rather our cultural inclinination to perform and feel busy.
 And the compression of time due to performance induced by technology fuels the acceleration narrative.
 Nevertheless, Wajcman says about herself that she does not fall prey to cultural pessimism or technological determinism which she is critizing Paul Virilio and Manuel Castels for.
 She's optimistic that after using new technologies excessively and obsessively in the beginning over time we integrate the new tools into our lives.